-Sarah Steelman became Missouri's forty-fourth State Treasurer when she took the oath of office on January 10, 2005.
-Her term expired in January 2009.
-On January 12, 2009, Clint Zweifel was inaugurated as the forty-fifth Treasurer of the state of Missouri.
+Sarah Steelman was Missouri's forty-fourth State Treasurer from January 10, 2005 to January 12, 2009.
+On January 12, 2009, Clint Zweifel was inaugurated as the forty-fifth Missouri State Treasurer.

-As of June 30, 2008, the office had 43 full-time positions and 6 part-time positions to assist in the accomplishment of its mission.
+As of June 30, 2009, the office had 40 full-time positions and 6 part-time positions to assist in the accomplishment of its mission.
 An organization chart follows.